Criminal Justice Recovery Worker

 • Other info: Flexible roles with opportunities for career progression and extensive training.

-• Recovery workers act as key workers to a caseload of service users, supporting them to develop plans to achieve their goals, maintaining regular contact with clients, offering advice, information and psycho-social interventions, and providing assessments, risk management planning and working closely with clinical staff and partner agencies.
+Recovery workers act as ‘key workers’ to a caseload of service users, supporting them to develop plans to achieve their goals, maintaining regular contact with your clients, offering advice, information and psycho-social interventions as well as providing assessments, risk management planning and working closely with our clinical staff and partner agencies.

-• 25 days\’ paid holiday a year + Bank Holidays, increasing with each year of service up to 27 days + Bank Holidays, with option to buy additional holidays.
+• 25 days’ paid holiday a year + Bank Holidays, increasing with each year of service up to 27 days + Bank Holidays.
+Plus the option to buy additional holidays and spread the cost.

 Criminal Justice Recovery Worker employer: Turning Point